jkeohan/rctr-9-8-20/w05d10/intro-to-useReducer.md

 One thing to note about the above code is that the `action` being passed is expected, by convention, to be uppercase.
 This convention is meant to highlight the action being performed and a convention that is expected when using `Redux`.

-If the `action type` doesn't match any condition, we default to return the unchanged state.
+If the `action` doesn't match any condition, we default to return the unchanged state.
 It's very clear in the function that the `action` determines how state is to be updated.

 #### Refactor Buttons
 And of course the buttons need a bit of refactoring as well.
 Once again we are passing in the current state and the action to be performed.